 - Vowel-R trigraphs in British English:

-you might like to browse these: Alphabet Letters with pictures flashcards
+You might like to browse these: Alphabet Letters with pictures flashcards

 - Consonant trigraphs:

-1- TCH: like in batch, catch, scratch, butcher, ketchup and others.
+1- TCH: like in batch, catch, scratch, butcher, ketchup, and others.

-2- SCH: this combination is mainly used in English as a consonant cluster and not a trigraph like in the words school, schedule or schema.
+2- SCH: This combination is mainly used in English as a consonant cluster and not a trigraph, like in the words school, schedule, or schema.

-but when we come to loanwords from german or Swedish we will find it used as a trigraph.
-We have examples like: schwa, schnitzel or schilling.
+But when we come to loanwords from German or Swedish, we will find it used as a trigraph.
+We have examples like: schwa, schnitzel, or schilling.

 What are Quadgraphs?